 Sahil Shah is a Policy Fellow at the European Leadership Network (ELN), focusing on nuclear risk reduction and arms control.
 In particular, Sahil leads the ELN’s Iran portfolio, offering policy advice to a range of government stakeholders on topics pertaining to nuclear diplomacy and regional de-escalation.
 As part of this work, Sahil is a regular commentator on outlets such as Al Jazeera, Sky News, and China Global Television Network.
 He also leads the ELN’s work on New START, as well as contributes to other topic areas such as efforts to strengthen the Nuclear Nonproliferation Treaty (NPT).
 His work has been featured in the Washington Post, New York Times, Guardian, Newsweek, and more.
 Separately, he is also a Policy Advisor to the Institute for Security and Technology (IST) on their CATALINK project.

-In addition to his work for the ELN, Sahil recently completed a consultancy with the Office of the Executive Secretary at the Comprehensive Nuclear-Test-Ban Treaty Organization (CTBTO) whilst also holding a Graduate Fellowship at the Nuclear Nonproliferation Education and Research Center (NEREC) at the Korea Advanced Institute of Science and Technology (KAIST).
-He completed an MPhil in International Relations and Politics as the Bender Scholar to the University of Cambridge in 2017 where he researched the “spirit” of arms control agreements.
+Sahil was previously a Policy and Outreach Consultant to the Executive Secretary at the Comprehensive Nuclear-Test-Ban Treaty Organization (CTBTO) whilst also holding a Graduate Fellowship at the Nuclear Nonproliferation Education and Research Center (NEREC) at the Korea Advanced Institute of Science and Technology (KAIST).
+He holds an MPhil in International Relations and Politics as the Bender Scholar to the University of Cambridge in 2017.